jullienl/HPE-COM-baremetal/readme.md

 1. Clone or download this repository on your Ansible control node

-2. Update all variables located in `/vars` and for the Windows host provisioning, the variable in `/group_vars/Windows.yml`
+2. Update all variables located in `/vars`

 3. Copy the operating system ISOs to a web server defined by the variables `src_iso_url` and `src_iso_file`